UPDATE: Chief says Darien man shot and killed ex-girlfriend two months after breakup

 Court documents show another woman had a harassment restraining order against DePriest from 2013 to 2016.

 The woman wrote that DePriest “routinely” called her profane and derogatory names.
-He would yell at her and her family as well as repeatedly call and text her, documents show.
+He yelled at her and her family and repeatedly called and texted her, documents show.

-After she requested that he stop contacting her or she would file a restraining order, he sent her 42 text messages in about eight hours.
+After she told him to stop contacting her or she would file a restraining order, he sent her 42 text messages over about eight hours.
 Several screenshots of text messages were filed with the court.

 “Im gonna spit on your grave when you die haha,” one message reads.

-The woman in 2013 wrote DePriest’s behavior made her feel “harassed and intimidated.”
+In 2013, the woman wrote DePriest’s behavior made her feel “harassed and intimidated.”

 Around the same time in other court documents, the woman wrote that DePriest sent her several messages about his addiction to pills and how he “needs help.”
 He had previously abused prescription and recreational drugs, documents allege.